TheDevMinerTV/tiny-node-eventemitter/.changeset/thin-cougars-leave.md

 'tiny-node-eventemitter': patch
 ---

-Fixed that when a handler throws, the other handlers will still get called
+Fixed that when a handler throws, the other handlers don't get called